-If you don't need to borrow any more money for your new home - for example if you're downsizing or buying in a cheaper area - then porting your mortgage could be an attractive option.
+If you don't need to borrow any more money for your new home - for example, if you're downsizing or buying in a cheaper area - then porting your mortgage could be an attractive option.

 Your mortgage lender will run an affordability check based on current lending criteria, so bear this in mind in the months running up to your move and try to maintain (or build) a good credit rating.
-If in doubt, talk to your provider.

 Unfortunately, even if you decide to keep your existing mortgage for your new house, you may still have to pay certain fees such as a valuation survey fee.